kristianmandrup/json-schema-to-es-mapping/Readme.md

               age: { type: 'integer' } } } } } ] }
 ```

-You can use the `results` to generate a more context specific mapping for Elastic Search context, given your requirements.
+You can use the `onResult` handler or the to generate a more context specific mapping for Elastic Search context, given your requirements.

 ## Customization